X

 Handling Aggressive Drivers

-Make an effort to observe your feelings and behaviors when you’re behind the wheel.
-And try speaking with family members who frequently ride with you and have the chance to watch how you act in the driver’s seat.
+Being self-aware on the road is a hard but necessary first step to ensure your safety and the safety of everyone around you.
+Make an effort to observe your feelings and behaviors when you’re behind the wheel, and try speaking with family members who frequently ride with you and have the chance to watch how you act in the driver’s seat.
 If you or your passengers notice that you often express anger or impatience, or that you seek confrontations with other drivers, that’s a good indication that something is wrong.

-Keep in mind: Feeling outraged toward a driver behaving badly (endangering pedestrians, say) is normal.
+Here’s the thing: Feeling outraged toward a driver behaving badly (endangering pedestrians, say) is totally normal.
 But frequently expressing anger—at other drivers, stop lights or the wait time at the drive-through, for example—and lashing out at or challenging other drivers is an extreme reaction and can have deadly consequences.

 Managing Your Own Road Rage

-If that doesn’t work: Consider getting help.
-Aggressive driving is extremely common (Remember that 80 percent statistic?) and there are plenty of resources available to those who need help.
-Look into anger management classes, and research other steps you can take to reduce anger and stress in all areas of your life.
-Therapy can help too.
+• Ultimately, consider getting help.
+Aggressive driving is extremely common (remember that 80% statistic?) and there are plenty of resources available to those who need help.
+Look into anger management classes or therapy, and research other steps you can take to reduce anger and stress in all areas of your life.
 For example, cognitive-relaxation techniques have been shown to reduce rage in “high-anger drivers.”

 Take the Pledge